facet/gatekeeper/README.md

 # gatekeeper

-Gatekeeper is a Node.js and MongoDB authentication and role based access control system.
+Node.js and MongoDB authentication and role based access control system.
 Key features are:

-**This module is currently in beta.
-See the TODO section for details on missing functionality**

 * framework agnostic but exposes middleware functions that integrate easily with existing frameworks (such as ExpressJS, Koa and Flatiron). **alpha note: only express style middleware is currently supported**
 * provides API authentication via basic auth or JSON web tokens (jwt)